Is previous entrepreneurial experience required to enter?

 I am an exchange student/post-doctoral student here for the year.
 Can I participate in the Startup Challenge?

 - Yes.
 You can participate on a team in the Startup Challenge, but not as a Team Lead.
-Your team must be led by a currently enrolled degree-candidate student of the University of Pennsylvania (graduate or undergraduate).
+Your team must be led by a currently enrolled degree-candidate student of the University of Pennsylvania (graduate or undergraduate) at the time of the first round deadline.
 See the Rules & Eligibility for full details about the requirements for participation.

 What criteria will the judges use to evaluate my submission?